maxhumber/BreadBuddy/README.md

 - Sugar*
   - Custom and reusable UI components

-*`Core/` and Sugar are local package firewall-ed from the rest of the app
+*`Core/` and Sugar are local packages firewall-ed from the rest of the app

 ### Notable Files